anandkumar1998/SDLC_03_ALCHEMIST/1_Requirements/ReadMe.md

 Blocking of contacts - Blocking any contact that is thretening or causing harm

+## Benefits
+### Improved data management
+When you store and manage your contact data in spread sheets, you run the risk of human error in the data entry Process.
+But once we save a contact in phone,it is easy to retrieve or find it from the contacts.

+### Quick reach for information
+Contact management provide complete information on contacts anytime,anywhere.
+So it will be easy to find a contact anytime.

+### Integration with social media
+The cloud can be used to analyze social interactions and conversations of contacts on facebook,twitter,linkedin and other social platforms.

+## Features with time

+Time	Feature
+1)1986	Efficient storage and organization of contact information.
+2)Late 1980’s	An explosive growth in software development due to the proliferation of personal computers.
+3)1993	Siebel systems were developed quickly.
+4)1995	Contact management had evolved to closely resemble modern CRM software.
+5)Late 1990’s	Debut of the first major software as a service vendor.
+6)2007	Introduction to the cloud based contact management.
+7)Late 2000’s	Cloud-based CRM’s continue to integrate more features like customer service.

 ## 4 W's AND 1 H
 ### WHO